Tekhunt/Creditcard-fraud-dectection/README.md

 ## Dataset

-The original dataset is in Kaggle Datasets.
+The original dataset is in [Kaggle Datasets.](https://www.kaggle.com/mlg-ulb/creditcardfraud) The original data is licensed by Open Database License (ODbL) 1.0.[Open Database License (ODbL) 1.0.](https://opendatacommons.org/licenses/dbcl/1.0/)

 This data is about fraud detection in credit card transactions.
 The data was made by credit cards in September 2013 by European cardholders.
 The dataset is highly unbalanced, the positive class which depicts fraudulent transactions (frauds) account for 0.17% of all transactions.